10 Online Dating Marriage Success Statistics

 1. People Who Meet Online Get Married Quicker

-“You can be more selective because you have a bigger group to select from,” he told The Washington Post.
-“A lot of the information-gathering that courtship is really about is sped up by the information you can gather from the profiles and from a person before actually meeting them.”
+“You can be more selective because you have a bigger group to select from,” he said in an interview.3 “A lot of the information-gathering that courtship is really about is sped up by the information you can gather from the profiles and from a person before actually meeting them.”

-2. Over 17% of Marriages Start Through Online Dating
+2. At Least 10% of Marriages Start Through Online Dating

-We expect those numbers are only going to grow, as more than 49 million people have tried online dating, and nearly 8,000 dating sites exist in the world.
+We expect those numbers are only going to grow, as more than 49 million people have tried online dating, and nearly 8,000 dating sites exist5 in the world.

 “We found that online dating corresponds with way more interracial marriages, and way stronger marriages, from a mathematics perspective,” Ortega said in an interview with Forbes.